-Finding Balance with Media and Video Games: Solution-Focused Steps for Busy Parents
+Finding Balance with Media: Solution-Focused Steps for Busy Parents

 Welcome to living in the digital era!
 Unfortunately, with it comes the challenge of keeping our children from excessive screen time.
 As busy parents, I know how challenging it can be to shift their attention elsewhere.
 Summertime can be especially tricky to help kids make the most of their free time.
 But don't worry; we've got some solutions for you.